 Impact - reduces the count by 52 with one largest parameter set to 1-way.

 Potential downside - especially early in the project, the exact settings are often "best guesses" based on personal judgments.

-Strategy 3 - Change the how you describe your inputs (e.g., with changes to Parameters, Values, and/or Value Expansions)
+Strategy 3 - Change how you describe your inputs (e.g., with optimizations for Parameters, Values, and/or Value Expansions)